-It’s important for all shooters to learn that boresighting and zeroing in your weapon are not the same thing.
-Some learn the hard way and end up wasting time, money and ammo before they figure it out.
+It’s important for all shooters to learn that boresighting and zeroing are not the same thing.
+Some shooters learn the hard way and end up wasting time, money and ammo before they figure it out.
 But once you understand a little bit about external ballistics, not only will the difference become simple, but in the meantime, you can also become a better shooter.

 What is boresighting?